techgrounds/techgrounds-FvL69-1/05_AWS-cloud/AWS-01_global-infrastructure.md

 Each Region is designed to be isolated from other regions, this achieves the greatest possible
 fault tolerance and stability.
 Your account determines the Regions that are available to you.
-When you launch an instance (EC2), you must select an AMI(see key-terms) that's in the same Region.
+When you launch an instance (EC2), you must select an AMI(Amazon Machine Image) that's in the same Region.

 #### What is an AWS Availability Zone?
 Each Region has multiple, isolated locations known as Availability Zones.
 The code for Availability Zone is